dgl1797/MoeLia/README.md

 ### Runners

-Exposes several versions of the running loop for the Multi-Objective evolutionary algorithm, to be specific a basic version and a verbose version allowing to see details about input/output data.
+Exposes several versions of the running loop for the Multi-Objective Evolutionary Algorithms, to be specific a basic version and a verbose version allowing to see details about input/output data.

 ### Development Flow